There are many different types of hydrangeas, and some are naturally pale-leafed, but there are no hydrangeas with

 Thirsty Hydrangeas Experience Chlorosis

 Underwatering can also cause yellowing leaves in hydrangea plants.
-As with most plants, hydrangeas that do not get enough water to begin to wilt, droop and turn yellow.
+As with most plants, hydrangeas do not get enough water to begin to wilt, droop, and turn yellow.

 Water thoroughly so that the water runs through the soil and out of the pot’s drainage holes, but you don’t want it to pour out excessively.

 The Wrong Soil Can Cause Chlorosis

-To make the best use of water, always use a light, airy, well-draining potting mix for your hydrangea plants.
+Always use a light, airy, well-draining potting mix for your hydrangea plants to make the best use of water.

 The right soil for hydrangeas should include lots of organic matter, such as manure.
 When repotting, mix in some properly aged manure to ensure that the plant receives the right amount of nutrition.